connexcs/docs/docs/setup/advanced/prefix-set.md

 Without the ability to use a Prefix Set, you need to manually configure each individual Customer or Route, increasing the possibility of human error.

-With Prefix Sets, we avoid these errors and reduce configuration time overall.
+With Prefix Sets, we avoid these errors and reduce configuration time as a whole.

 ConnexCS supports plain text as well as regular expressions when building Prefix Sets for greater flexibility.